offspot/mediawiki-docker/README.md

 Choose the database system
 --------------------------

-Set `DATABASE_TYPE` environnement variable at `sqlite` (default) or `mysql` Ex :
+Set `DATABASE_TYPE` environnement variable at `sqlite` (default) or `mysql`.

+Example:

 ```
 sudo docker run -p 8080:80 \
   -e DATABASE_TYPE=mysql \
   -v <YOUR_CUSTOM_DATA_DIRECTORY>:/var/www/data -it openzim/mediawiki
 ```

-The sqlite file is in  the data directory.
+The SQLite file is in  the data directory.
-The mysql data dir is the `mysql` sub-directory of the data directory.
+The MySQL data dir is the `mysql` sub-directory of the data directory.

 SQLite database initialisation
 ------------------------------

-If the SQlite file do not exist, the database is initialized with a empty mediawiki (only de `Main_Page` exist).
+If the SQLite file do not exist, the database is initialized with a empty Mediawiki (only de `Main_Page` will exists).

 MySQL database initialisation
 -----------------------------